bbwwgg/PRG1002_Dating_app/README.md

 - The request is usually in the form of a HTTP message and is sent to the requested server's ip address via the internet

-- The server then takes in and processess the request on a given port doing any backend logic that is needed to the data and prepares a response to send back to the client
+- The server then takes in and processes the request on a given port doing any backend logic that is needed to the data and prepares a response to send back to the client

-- The response that is sent back can take numerous diffrent forms: webpages, json data or search results etc
+- The response that is sent back can take numerous different forms: webpages, json data or search results etc

 - The client then renders and displays the given response